Diabolik Lovers: Plot

 The main heroine, Yui Komori, is just a normal teenage girl in high school until her father, a priest, travels overseas for work.
 As a result, Yui is sent to a new town and arrives alone at a mansion which will be her new home.
 Nobody greets her, however, the door swings open on its own accord.
 Yui finds a handsome young man sleeping with no heartbeat on a couch.
 To her shock, he awakens, and five other young men gradually appear.
 Yui discovers that all six of them are brothers, but by three different mothers, and that they were all vampires from the very beginning.

 After living with the Sakamakis for a month, Yui starts to have strange dreams and apparitions regarding a mysterious "Eve".
-One night, on their way to school, the brothers and Yui get involved in an unexplainable fiery car crash.
+One night, on their way to school, (Note: Reitei Academy High School (嶺帝学院高校, Reitei Gakuin Kōkō)) the brothers and Yui get involved in an unexplainable fiery car crash.
 The next day, four vampire brothers come to the house and kidnap her.
 What will happen with the Sakamakis?
 Will she come back?